c-blake/bu/doc/mk1.md

 ```
   mk1 [optional-params] ip op cmd

-A fast build tool for a special but common case when, for many pairs, just
+A fast build tool for a special but common case when, for many pairs, just 1
-1 input makes just 1 output by just 1 rule.  file has only "stubs", %s which are
+inp makes just 1 out by just 1 rule.  file has back-to-back even-odd already
-interpolated into [io]p - the [io]paths used to test need and %[io] are then
+quoted if necessary input-output pairs.
+If ages indicate updating, %[io] are
-interpolated into cmd (with POSIX sh single quotes).
-This only prints commands.
+interpolated into cmd.  mk1 only prints commands.
+To run, pipe to /bin/sh,
-Pipe to /bin/sh, xargs -n1 -P$(nproc).. to run.
-Egs.:
+xargs -n1 -P$(nproc)..
+E.g.:

-  touch a.x b.x; printf 'a\nb\n' | mk1 %s.x %s.y 'touch %o'
+  touch a.x b.x; printf 'a.x\na.y\nb.x\nb.y\n' | mk1 'touch %o'
-  find -name '*.c' | sed 's/.c$//' | mk1 %s.c %s.o 'cc -c %i -o %o'

-Best yet, save file somewhere & update only if needed based on other context,
+Ideally, save file somewhere & update that only if needed based on other
-such as dir mtimes.
-Options are gmake-compatible (where portable & sensible in
+context, such as dir mtimes.
+Options are gmake-compatible (where sensible in
 this much more limited role).

   -f=, --file=      string  "/dev/stdin" input file of name stubs
   -n=, --nl=        char    '\n'         input string terminator
   -m=, --meta=      char    '%'          self-quoting meta for %sub
-  -x, --explain     bool    false        add #(absent|stale) at EOL
+  -x, --explain     bool    false        add #(absent|stale|forced) @EOL
   -k, --keep        bool    false        keep going if cannot age %i
   -B, --always-make bool    false        always emit build commands
   -q, --question    bool    false        question if work is empty